cole-h06/verity-research/notes/example_walkthrough.md

 If multiple independent sources support claim 892, the graph may repeatedly revisit that region during recursive propagation.

-However, agreement alone does not necessarily imply independence.
+However, it would be naive to classify each source as independent as agreement alone does not necessarily imply independence.

 ![Dependency Propagation](../images/dependency_propagation.png)